“There’s a Funnel for THAT!”

 To build a real business, everything needs to lead to your ultimate goal.
 And if you don’t know what that is, you can’t create a strategic funnel.
 This concept is so important that we have an entire course about the Strategic Funnel.

 First, understand that the Strategic Funnel is your ideal vision of your business from top to bottom.
-Even if you have NO products, you can still create a PLAN for your business and layout it out in a Strategic Funnel.
+Even if you have NO products, you can still create a PLAN for your business and lay it out in a Strategic Funnel.

-There are three main elements in a Strategic Funnel:
+There are three main Sales Funnel Stages:

 - Commitment - Prospects and customers who display more commitment to themselves and their business enter the funnel from the top where the high-end (more expensive, more results-oriented) products live.
 Not-so committed prospects and customers come in the bottom of your Strategic Funnel where the lower-cost product live.
 We recommend measuring the commitment level in two ways.